Rahway County Jane Doe (Attempt to Match) - Was Her Name Annie Primroe?

 The family tree information can't be discounted.
 Annie is the cousin of J.J.T, she is the sister of Hattie Lesher, and, very importantly, Primroe appears to be a maiden name.
 This is actually a small clue that corroborates with the Rahway County Jane Doe.

-J.J.T., in the classified advertisement, says "Her name was...Annie Primroe," in 1887 but the statement acknowledges that her name may have changed in the 15 years after that time.
+J.J.T., in the classified advertisement, says "Her name was...Annie Primroe," in 1887 but the statement tacitly acknowledges that her name may have changed in the 15 years after that time.
 The most likely reason for a woman's name to change is through marriage.
 Thus, we can assume, with debatable confidence, that Annie Primroe was not married at the time of her last contact with J.J.T. in 1887.
 The Rahway County Jane Doe, coincidentally enough, was actually thought to not be married.

-There was some discussion in a newspaper article I read that the Jane Doe, in some circles of gossip, was thought to have been a prostitute.
+On that matter, there was some discussion in a newspaper article I read that the Jane Doe, in some circles of gossip, was thought to have been a prostitute.
 However, during her post-mortem, I inferred they inspected her vagina and concluded that the Rahway County Jane Doe was a virgin.
 This discounted the notion that the Rahway County Jane Doe was a prostitute and it strongly implies that she was not married.
 There seems to be some corroboration with Annie Primroe that is, admittedly, tenuous but I felt intrigued enough to look at this lead deeper.

 Research Angles and Challenges - Find a Record for Annie Primroe